relentful/Replace-Your-Purpose-with-an-Objective/README.md

 ## Outcomes
 _By the end of this workshop, you will:_
 1. Identify 5 topics or skills you intend on teaching through a one-on-one session, Lunch & Learn, or other mentoring opportunity
-1. Change 5 topics into measurable and meaningful objectives objectives
+1. Change 5 topics into measurable and meaningful objectives
 1. Defend the practice of writing and communicating measurable objectives instead of stating a purpose or choosing a topic